UniversalDependencies/docs/_urb/feat/Tense.md

 ### <a name="Fut">`Fut`</a>: Future tense

-The example below has the clitic *ta* indicating the plural number.
+The example below has the clitic *ta* indicating the future tense.

 #### Examples